meteor/meteor/source/install.md

 title: Install
 ---
 Meteor currently supports **OS X, Windows, and Linux**.
 Only 64-bit is supported.
+Apple M1 is only supported through Rosetta at this moment.

 ### Prerequisites and useful information